Open Source · MIT License

 Compress & stream

 pigz compresses in parallel using all Pi 5 cores.
-Output streams directly to S3 — no local temp file needed, no second disk required.
+Output streams directly to S3 with no local temp file and no second disk required.

 BACKUP · STEP 04